|Nutritional Guidelines (per serving)|

 This casserole is the next best thing to real pierogi when time is a consideration.
 It's a meatless, layered affair that uses lasagna noodles in place of pierogi dough and cottage cheese in place of farmer's cheese.
 The dish comes together in a snap especially if you use oven-ready lasagna noodles.
 It's a great brunch/buffet offering that can be made ahead.

-- 1 8 ounce package oven-ready lasagna noodles (12 noodles)
+- 1 package oven-ready lasagna noodles (8 ounces, or 12 noodles)

 - 3 medium potatoes (peeled and cut into large chunks or 2 cups prepared instant mashed potatoes)